 Step 2: Grant Root Privileges to the UserFor a refresher on editing files with vim see: New User Tutorial: Overview of the Vim Text Editor

 visudoFind the following code:

-In this case, we’re granting root privileges to the user mynewuser.
+## Allow root to run any commands anywhere root ALL=(ALL) ALLIn this case, we’re granting root privileges to the user mynewuser.
 Add the following below that code:

+mynewuser ALL=(ALL) ALLThen exit and save the file with the command :wq.
 If you’ve followed the instruction above correctly, then you should now have a user setup by the name of mynewuser which can use sudo to run commands as root!